emmakat/flex-mouse-grid-emmakat/README.md

 If frame mode does not suit you, there are two other modes that can be used to show the coordinates.

-- `grid checker` turns on checker mode, which overlays the coordinates in a checker pattern.
+- `grid checker` turns on checker mode, which overlays the coordiantes in a checker pattern.
 This can be visually confusing, but it splits the difference between being able to immediately see the coordinate and being able to see the contents of your screen.
 - `grid full` shows every possible coordinate.
 - `grid phonetic` switch to phonetic mode, which is just like frame mode except with full phonetic words labeling the rows and columns instead of individual letters.
 - `grid frame` switches to frame mode (the default).